ArnaudBrousseau/x61.fr/data/notes/secrets-of-the-javascript-ninja.md

 If you're interested in the nitty-gritty details head to [jQuery's source](https://github.com/jquery/jquery/blob/master/src/event.js)

-### Concept Of Event Delegation
+## Concept Of Event Delegation
-jQuery's `.delegate(type, selector, handler)` (or `.on(type, selector, handler)` in later versions) can appear really magic if you don't understand the basic concept of event delegation.
+jQuery's `.delegate(type, selector, handler)` (or `.on(type, selector, handler)` in later versions) seems really magic if you don't understand the concept of event delegation.

-To put it in simple terms: event delegation is the process of registering a handler high up in the DOM tree to handle events happening lower.
+To put it in simple terms: **event delegation is the process of registering a handler high up in the DOM tree to handle events happening at lower levels.**
 Event delegation is made possible by 2 things:

 - event bubbling
 - ability to inspect event object's `target` property in handlers